josehenriquefs/inovatec_init_project/README.md

 This project is a test for Inovatec.

-A sign in and sing up app with a mock rest api.
+A sign in and sing up React Native app with a mock REST Api(MirajeJS).